Have a question?

 Important Note:

 Acceptance of any degree — whether secular or religious — is always determined by the receiving institution, employer, ministry, or church.
-While many ministries gladly accept our degrees, each organization sets its own policies.
-We encourage students to check with any specific institution if they have questions about transferability or recognition.
+Students should verify acceptance with any specific institution if needed.

 🏫 Colleges That Accept Our Degrees Toward Higher Study

-Below is a list of institutions that have accepted degrees from King James Bible College for admission into higher‑level theological study.
-These confirmations are based on students who have successfully enrolled in advanced programs after completing their Master of Biblical Studies with us.
-Acceptance always remains at the discretion of the receiving institution, and this list may be updated as additional confirmations are received:
+Below is a list of institutions that have accepted degrees from King James Bible College for admission into advanced theological study.
+These confirmations are based on students who have successfully enrolled in higher‑level programs after completing their graduate studies with us.
+Acceptance always remains at the discretion of the receiving institution.

 • Trinity College of the Bible and Seminary